wikimedia/mediawiki-extensions-FileImporter/README.md

 `FileExporter` extension's link.
 If set to `true` an input field shows on the `Special:ImportFile` that can be used to import files.
 Default is `false`.

+**FileImporterInterWikiMap** specifies a map from host names to interwiki prefixes, e.g.
+`[ 'de.wikisource.org' => 's:de' ]`.
+This is currently mandatory for chains of more than one prefix
+(e.g. `s:de` to point from Wikimedia Commons to the German Wikisource), and optional for 1-level prefixes (e.g. `mw`, which always points to mediawiki.org).

 **FileImporterCommentForPostImportRevision** defines the text used for the edit summary of a post import revision.
 Default is `Imported with FileImporter from $1` where `$1` is the URL of the source file.